carey-bunks/Jazz-Chord-Progressions-Corpus/README.md

     FM7 | F#o | Gm7 | C7 |
     Am7 D7 | Gm7 C7 | FM7 | FM7 |

 In addition to the song's title, Richard Rogers is identified as the composer, the key signature is F, the time signature is 4/4, and the completely written out song consists of 32 bars.
-Each bar is terminiated by the | symbol, including the last one.
+Each bar is terminated by the | symbol, including the last one.
 Chords and pipes are separated from each other by a space.